 A healthy brain is one in which neurons get the nutrition they need to thrive and can transmit nerve impulses quickly.

-Compounds called hericenones and erinacines, when extracted and isolated from Lion’s Mane, have qualities that may protect neurons and nerves in our bodies.
-The unique neuroprotective effects of these Lion’s Mane compounds are speculated to shield the brain from normal mild cognitive decline associated with aging (22).
-These are also the compounds behind some of the other brain-boosting traits of Lion’s Mane mushroom.
-Let’s take a closer look at those benefits below.
+Compounds called hericenones and erinacines, when extracted and isolated from Lion’s Mane mushrooms, have qualities that may protect neurons and nerves in our bodies.
+The unique neuroprotective benefits of Lion’s Mane compounds are speculated to shield the brain from normal mild cognitive impairment associated with aging [22].
+These are also the compounds behind some of the other brain-boosting traits of the Lion’s Mane mushroom.
+Let’s take a closer look at the benefits of taking Lion’s Mane below.

-Lion’s Mane can help in supporting the health of nerve tissue.
-Animal studies show that Lion’s Mane compounds can help promote the growth of nerve tissue and support motor function (22).
-These benefits are linked to increased production of nerve growth factor (NGF), a compound that maintains the health of neurons in our brains (23).
+Lion’s Mane mushrooms can help in supporting the health of nerve tissue.
+Animal studies show that Lion’s Mane compounds can help promote the growth of nerve tissue and support motor function [22].
+These benefits are linked to increased production of nerve growth factor (NGF), a compound that maintains the health of neurons in our brains and aids in mild cognitive impairment [23].

-Animal tests indicate compounds from Lion’s Mane may support nerve impulse transmission as well as support short and long-term memory (22).
-Interestingly, the same compounds were found to counter oxidative stress on the brain (22).
+Animal tests indicate compounds from Lion’s Mane mushrooms may support nerve impulse transmission as well as support short and long-term memory [22].
+Interestingly, the same compounds were found to counter oxidative stress on the brain [22].

-Research on Lion’s Mane effect on brain health has also been conducted in humans.
-A study in Japan showed that adults with mild memory problems associated with aging who were administered Lion’s Mane mushroom powder scored better on a test of brain function than those who did not take the extract (8).
-Their scores then worsened after ceasing the mushroom consumption.
+Research on consuming Lion’s Mane for brain health has also been conducted in humans.
+A study in Japan showed that adults with mild memory problems associated with aging who were administered Lion’s Mane mushroom powder scored better on a test of brain function than those who did not take the extract [8].
+Their scores then worsened after they ceased taking Lion’s Mane mushrooms.

-A study on healthy middle aged individuals using Lion’s Mane also showed beneficial results of improving cognitive function and short term memory (42).
-Lion’s Mane has potential for promotion of cognitive health based on these findings.
+A study on healthy middle aged individuals using Lion’s Mane mushrooms also showed beneficial results of improving cognitive function and short term memory [42].
+Lion’s Mane mushrooms have the potential for promotion of cognitive health based on these findings.

 “Since starting to take Lion’s Mane Mushroom capsules I have seen a significant improvement in my memory.” - Nancy

 These brain-boosting properties can have a positive effect on an individual’s mental health as well.
-Millions of people worldwide struggle with occasional worry and blue mood, and there are animal studies that show Lion’s Mane’s mood-lifting properties can help (11,12).
+Millions of people worldwide struggle with occasional worry and blue mood, and there are lab and animal studies that show Lion’s Mane’s mood-lifting properties can help [11,12].

-Animal studies have shown Lion’s Mane to support healthy neuron production in the hippocampus, the part of the brain that regulates emotions.
-This may support a positive mood and relieve occasional stress (35).
+Animal studies have shown that taking Lion’s Mane mushrooms supports healthy neuron production in the hippocampus, the part of the brain that regulates emotions.
+This may support a positive mood and relieve occasional stress [35].

-In fact, a small clinical trial out of Japan found that Lion’s Mane mushroom consumption found exactly that, and suggested that the mechanism was different from its NGF-enhancing effects (37).
-This clinical trial found Lion’s Mane supplementation was able to decrease anxiety while decreasing feelings of irritation and frustration (37).
+In fact, a small clinical trial out of Japan found that Lion’s Mane mushroom consumption found exactly that, and suggested that the mechanism was different from its NGF-enhancing effects [37].
+This clinical trial found Lion’s Mane supplements were able to decrease anxiety while decreasing feelings of irritation and frustration [37].

-Here’s feedback on the effects of Lion’s Mane on mood that we’ve received from some of our customers:
+Here’s feedback on the potential health benefits of Lion’s Mane supplements on mood that we’ve received from some of our customers:

 “Real Mushrooms Lion's Mane is amazing.
 Within 10 minutes of use I feel a positive rush and a boost to my mood.
 Throughout the day I feel more focused and don't get that afternoon fog anymore.
 I would definitely recommend their products to anyone” - Gareth